 flight to Casablanca.

 Arrive at Casablanca airport where you will be greeted by the Sarah Tours staff.
 Transfer to Volubilis a striking site visible for miles from the various bends in the approach road.
 This ethereal place was the central point of the introduction of Judaism by the Jewish traders, Christianity by the Romans and Islam by the grandson of the prophet Mohamed, Moulay Idris Al Akbar to the Berber natives of Morocco.
 Relaxing day at the peaceful hotel of Volubilis overlooking the valley and the ruins of this ancient sanctuary of great spiritual stature.
-Afternoon walk to the holy city of Moulay Idriss, the first Islamic city in Morocco and home of many Sufi orders that have been formed though the centuries.
-This is an important introduction to a spiritual aspect of the Moroccan society.
+Afternoon walk to the holy city of Moulay Idriss, the first Islamic city in Morocco and home of many Sufi orders that have been formed through the centuries.
+This is an important introduction to a spiritual aspect of the Sufi Moroccan society.
 Explore the labyrinth of this medieval and venerated city in Morocco.
 A brief intro session and rhythm get-together after dinner.
-Early to sleep on the first night.
+Sleep early on the first night.

 Morning devoted to shopping in the Medina for musical instruments and other artifacts.
 Afternoon workshop in the Gnawa rhythms, trance ritual and customs.
 After dinner, a trip back to the heart of the Medina at the Mernissi Moorish palace for the Gnawa Ceremony, trance dance and Henna ceremony.